pallets/click/docs/commands.rst

 which this can be facilitated.
 The most obvious way is to store a value on the context object and process it from function to function.
-This works by decorating a function with :func:`pass_context` after which the context object is provided and a subcommand can store it's data there.
+This works by decorating a function with :func:`pass_context` after which the context object is provided and a subcommand can store its data there.

 Another way to accomplish this is to setup pipelines by returning processing functions.
-Think of it like this: when a subcommand gets invoked it processes all of it's parameters and comes up with a plan of how to do it's processing.
+Think of it like this: when a subcommand gets invoked it processes all of its parameters and comes up with a plan of how to do its processing.
 At that point it then returns a processing function and returns.

 Where do the returned functions go?
 The chained multicommand can register